 While companies have long engaged in politics, a new era of stakeholder scrutiny, social media, and political polarization has propelled corporate political activity—and the risks that come with it—into the spotlight.
 Political activity can pose increasingly significant risks for companies, including the perception that political contributions—and other forms of activity—are at odds with core company values.
 In this new era, careful preparation, close coordination, and effective communication both internally and externally are key.

-The report’s insights stem primarily from a roundtable discussion featuring executives from more than 30 major US companies, hosted by The Conference Board ESG Center in the wake of the 2020 US election.
+The report’s insights stem primarily from a roundtable discussion featuring executives from more than 30 major US companies, hosted by The Conference Board Governance & Sustainability Center in the wake of the 2020 US election.
 Insights are also from the Center’s recent survey of 84 large public and private firms on how companies and their employee-funded PACs responded to the Capitol riot and objections to the election certification.

 Recommendations and insights for what’s ahead on corporate political activity include: